koskath/arete2/course_content/SC/md_files/Lecture11/lecture_11_slide_7_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-MCSG–
-lkcorP
-retnüG
-Translated into exam structure & content
+# Translated into exam structure & content
-Philosophy
-A context
-25 - 50% pure
-thinking and
-Open essay
-application
-Multiple-choice
-25 - 50% pure
-learning and Pre-structured
-preparation
+The philosophy behind the exam can be translated into its structure and content.
+Part of the exam, roughly 25–50%, focuses on pure thinking and application in the form of an open essay, where you are expected to develop and apply concepts in context.
+Another part, also around 25–50%, concentrates on pure learning and preparation in the form of multiple‑choice and pre‑structured questions, which test your active knowledge and understanding of the material.
 12.03.2025 Slide 7